MichielvdVelde/novus-component/README.md

 This example only provides a template for how this module might be used.
 It is pasted from a Growl (using [Growly](https://github.com/theabraham/growly/)) component that displays relayed notifications.

+If no MQTT broker URL has been set (as is the case in the example below), the component tries to use the value MQTT_BROKER_URL in process.env.
+Should this fail too, an error will be emitted.

 ```js
 var growly = require('growly');
 var Component = require('novus-component');